thechrislee/practical-sql-2/README.md

 # practical-sql-2

 ## Envrionment Setup
 This book uses PostgreSQL.
 While that is easy enough to install locally, I preferred not to.
 Instead, I decided to use containers to standup the environment that I will use while working through this book.
 My laptop is running Fedora, so I am using podman.
-However, the same commands should work with Docker.
+Most commands should work with Docker with a little modification.
+You'd have to remove the parts specifying a pod and skip the pod creation step.

 ### Container Setup
 The first step is probably the easiest and that is just to download/pull the images that we want to use.
 In this case it is pgadmin4 and PostgreSQL 14.